altjerue/altjerue.github.io/index.md

 # A bit about me

 I am a computational astrophysicist.
+Currently I am a **Full Stack Software Developer**.

-I am currently a Postdoctoral Research Assistant at the [CCRG](https://ccrg.rit.edu) at [RIT](https://www.rit.edu), under the mentorshiip of [Prof. Manuela Campanelli](https://ccrg.rit.edu/user/manuela.campanelli).
+I was a former a Postdoctoral Research Assistant at the [CCRG](https://ccrg.rit.edu) at [RIT](https://www.rit.edu), under the mentorshiip of [Prof. Manuela Campanelli](https://ccrg.rit.edu/user/manuela.campanelli).
 I am working on simulations of supermassive black hole binaries approaching merger, studying their accretion disk dynamics and calculating their photon spectral and timing signatures, including jet formation.
 To acheive this I make use of the numerical code **Harm3D**, and the **PatchworkMHD** infrastructure.

 I studied Physics at the [Autonomous University of the State of Mexico](http://web.uaemex.mx/fciencias/) (Mexico).
 I graduated developing a numerical solver for the geodesics equation.
 During my master studies at the [University of Michoacan](http://www.ifm.umich.mx/ifm/) (Mexico), specializing on numerical hydrodynamics in GR developing a relativistic SPH code.
 I did my PhD studies at the [University of Valencia](https://www.uv.es/uvweb/departament-astronomia-astrofisica/ca/departament-astronomia-astrofisica-1285854555555.html) (Spain) under the supervision of [Prof. Miguel A. Aloy](https://www.uv.es/camap/aloy.html) and Dr. Petar Mimica.
 My main research was around numerical modeling of high energy radiation in magnetized plasma, particularly studying flares in blazars.